 It is said that when the priest and all those that worship the moon drink the Soma, they enter a trance and can communicate with other beings and planets (God aka Sun, Moon, Mercury, etc.).
 The moon (Soma) has a direct link to Indra, thus given great powers and is often connected with a motherly figure.
 Some say that the moonlight is significantly more magnificent than the sun.

 The moon is also known as Chandra, and has been the power behind all, including spirit guides.
 He is also referred to as the God of Fertility in relation to Cancer, the mother.
-There are some very religious people who prefer not to celebrate their birthdays on the day they were born, but instead, celebrate them when the full moon enters their sign.
+There are some very religious people who prefer not to celebrate their birthdays on the day they were born, but instead, celebrate them when the full moon enters their sign, which is known as full moon astrology.

 Hindus believe that even though nature needs the sun to vegetate, birth, and rebirth, it is also linked to the moon.
 Therefore, everything revolves around the moon, including all prayers and manifestation.
 Hindu holidays, however, revolve around the position of both the sun and the moon.
 The significance of this is that we are all interconnected and have a direct connection to the supreme being through the moon.